finbourne/lusid-sdk-java/sdk/docs/CorporateActionSourcesApi.md

 <a id="deleteCorporateActions"></a>
 # **deleteCorporateActions**
-> DeletedEntityResponse deleteCorporateActions(scope, code, corporateActionIds)
+> DeletedEntityResponse deleteCorporateActions(scope, code, corporateActionIds).execute();

 [EARLY ACCESS] DeleteCorporateActions: Delete corporate actions

 Delete one or more corporate actions from a particular corporate action source.
 The maximum number of corporate actions that this method can delete per request is 1,000.

 ### Example
 ```java